mantisbt-plugins/BBCodePlus/README.md

 ## Change Log

+### 1.3.6

+- Corrected bug in handling of mention links.

 ### 1.3.5

 - Corrected use of `$this` inside code replace callback (causes issues with older versions of PHP).